Calling in a Stake-out Request

 Our customer service representatives (CSRs) will need this information to complete the location request.
 Our Location Request Information Sheet contains the questions our CSRs will ask during the call.

-Once the information is gathered, the CSR will provide:
+Once the information is gathered, you will be provided with:

 - Serialized reference number that you and member utilities can use to refer to this request